truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // Get Webble Center Position, calculates the specified webbles absolute center position within the work surface.
     $scope.getWebbleCenterPos(whatWebble);

+    // Get the top parent for a specific Webble and returns it.
+If no top parent exist the webble itself is returned
+    // (since it is obviously the top)
+    $scope.getTopParent(whatWebble);

     // Get All Ancestors, finds all ancestors (parents and parents parents etc) of the defined webble and returns the list.
     $scope.getAllAncestors(whatWebble);